cg20241b/hackathon-avgnpc/README.md

 **How to Run:**

-1. Start the server by running `npm start`.
+1. Start the server by running `npx vite`.
 2. Find the port where the server is running and click on the link to open the application in browser.